bronter/wgpu-native-zig/README.md

 `wgpu-c` is just `wgpu.h` (and by extension `webgpu.h`) run through `translate-c`, so as close to wgpu-native's original C API as is possible in Zig.

-`wgpu` is a module full of pure Zig bindings for `libwgpu`, it does not import any C code and instead relies on `extern fn` declarations to hook up to `wgpu-native`.
+`wgpu` is a module full of pure Zig bindings for `libwgpu_native`, it does not import any C code and instead relies on `extern fn` declarations to hook up to `wgpu-native`.

 ## Adding this package to your build
 In your `build.zig.zon` add: